 If your business does not qualify for the CEBA and your business is located in an area serviced by a Community Futures Organization you must apply to the “RRRF – Community Futures Stream.”

-If you do not meet the criteria of either the Canada Emergency Business Account or “RRRF – Community Futures Stream,” you may be eligible for funding under the Regional Relief and Recovery Fund.
+If you do not meet the criteria of the Canada Emergency Business Account, “RRRF – Community Futures Stream,” or the “RRRF – Women’s Enterprise Initiative Stream,” you may be eligible for funding under the Regional Relief and Recovery Fund.

 - Funding requests over $40,000: Businesses eligible for other Government of Canada COVID-19 relief measures may not be eligible for funding under the RRRF program.
 Businesses will be required to first apply to other Government of Canada emergency assistance support measures for which they are eligible.
 Refer to the Government of Canada’s COVID-19 Economic Response Plan for a full listing of support measures.

 - If you have been approved for funding from these programs, input the total amount of funding received.

 Please note, as per the requirements of the RRRF, as set out by the Government of Canada, your business can not be:

 - a government organization or body, or an entity owned by a government organization or body;

 - a union, charitable, religious or fraternal organization or entity owned by such an organization or if you are, you are a registered organization that has filed your T2 return or T3010 return and that generates a portion of your revenue from the sales of goods or services;

 - an entity owned by any Federal Member of Parliament or Senator; and

 - an entity that promotes violence, incites hatred or discriminates on the basis of sex, gender identity or expression, sexual orientation, colour, race, ethnic or national origin, religion, age or mental or physical disability, contrary to applicable laws.